-(2) An employer shall provide a safety lock and key to an employee who may have to lock out a machine.
+(2) An employer shall provide a safety lock and key to an employee who may have to lock out any equipment or machine.

-(3) An employer shall establish a written lock out procedure for a machine and ensure that an employee who may have to lock out a machine has been adequately trained to lock out the machine.
+(3) An employer shall establish a written lock out procedure for equipment and machines and ensure that an employee who may be required to lock out the equipment or the machine is adequately instructed and trained to lock out the equipment or the machine.

-(4) Subject to section 240, where a machine is to be cleaned, maintained, adjusted or repaired, an employer shall ensure that no employee works on the machine until
+(4) Subject to section 240, where any equipment or machine is to be cleaned, maintained, adjusted or repaired, an employer shall ensure that no employee works on the equipment or the machine until

-(a) a competent person puts the machine in a zero energy state,
+(a) a competent person puts the equipment or the machine in a zero energy state,

-(b) each employee who will be working on the machine
+(b) each employee who will be working on the equipment or the machine

 (i) verifies that all potential energy sources have been made inoperative,

-(ii) locks out the machine using the safety lock and key provided by the employer, and
+(ii) locks out the equipment or the machine using the safety lock and key provided by the employer, and

-(iii) puts on the safety lock a tag that does not conduct electricity and that contains
+(iii) puts a non-conductive tag on the safety lock that contains

-(A) words directing persons not to start or operate the machine,
+(A) words directing persons not to start or operate the equipment or machine,

-(B) the employee's printed name and signature, and
+(B) the qualified person’s printed name and signature, and

-(C) the date and time when the tag was put on the machine.
+(C) the date and time when the tag was put on the safety lock.

-(5) No employee shall clean, maintain, adjust or repair a machine until the employee verifies that paragraphs 4(a) and (b) have been complied with and verifies by testing that the machine is inoperative.
+(5) No employee shall clean, maintain, adjust or repair any equipment or machine until the employee verifies that paragraphs (4)(a) and (b) have been complied with and verifies by testing that the equipment or the machine is inoperative.

-(6) No person shall remove a lock out device or tag on a machine except
+(6) No person shall remove a safety lock or tag except

 (a) the person who installed it, or